frazmirza/frazmirza/README.md

 <h1 align="center">Hi 👋, I'm Fraz Ahmad!</h1>
-<h3 align="center">I have 6 years of experience and I am a versatile software developer
-specializing in efficient web applications and APIs, with expertise in both backend and frontend development.
-I excel in creating user-friendly interfaces and delivering high-quality solutions, demonstrated through my work with databases and continuous integration.
-Dedicated to innovation, I strive to contribute valuable insights to any development team.</h3>
+<h3 align="center">Experienced software developer with 6 years in designing and optimizing web applications and APIs.
+Led the creation of a high traffic e-commerce platform that enhanced user engagement by 40% and increased revenue by 30%.
+Conceptualized in Python, Django, FastAPI, Celery, RabbitMQ, PostgreSQL, Docker, Jenkins, JavaScript, and jQuery.
+Oversaw a team of 5 developers to implement continuous integration practices, cutting deployment times by 50%.
+Pursuing to advancing technical skills and applying insights to improve project outcomes and operational efficiency.</h3>

 - 🔭 I’m currently working on [Site Postal](https://site.sa/en/products/site_postal)